 Some children lose significant weight during an extended illness.
 Some have physical or developmental challenges that make eating difficult.
 Others are just picky.
 Regardless of the reason, your child’s growing body needs calories.
 Experts say that low calorie intake is to blame in most cases where children drop weight or fail to gain at an appropriate rate.

 Nutritional shakes for children come in mouth-watering flavors to entice even the most finicky palate.
 But the shake that’s best for your child depends upon their food preferences and any gaps in their individual diet.
-Keep reading to learn more, and take a look at our top picks, too.

 If your child is significantly underweight or has a diagnosed feeding problem, consult with your pediatrician before selecting a nutritional shake.
 But if your child is picky or just needs to play catch-up for a bit, choose a shake that supplements where the diet is lacking.